haihan-yu/math-for-macro/README.md

 ## Course material

-The repository contains the LaTeX source files for all the course material.
+The repository contains the LaTeX source files for the course material.
 The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX and the MacTeX-2021 distribution.

 The files are organized in two folders: